 WAV vs MP3: Pros

-MP3 is compressed to be only one tenth of the original file.
-The best part of MP3 is that you can distribut it anywhere.
+MP3 is compressed to be only one-tenth of the original file.
+The best part of MP3 is that you can distribute it anywhere.

 WAV vs MP3: Cons